Wormholes with Ends of the World: BCFT review and ensemble

 These expressions are closely resembling the expressions for $C_{ijk}$, and we will understand why in Section~\ref{sec:tensionless}.
 Notice that there is no spin associated with boundary operators because they only have one conformal weight corresponding to the existence of only one Virasoro symmetry algebra.
 However, unlike $C_{ijk}$, the $B_{IJK}$ with two indices swapped are independent, which is why the expression above contains only three terms, not six.

-For the bulk-boundary OPE coefficients $D^{(a)}_{i\id}$, the situation is something more intriguing.
-By considering the bootstrap of the BCFT partition function on the annulus, it was shown in \cite{Kusuki22} that setting $\overline{D^{(a)}_{i\id}}=0$ would disallow the discrete list of below-black-hole-threshold boundary condition changing operators we specified as part of our ensemble\footnote{A 3D gravity modeling this situation \cite{KW22} contains only EOW branes and conical defects, and no kinks (brane intersections).
-This is different from the 3D gravity construction considered in the current paper and turns out to be simpler.
-However, we will comment on the wormhole induced properties based on the construction in \cite{KW22} later in section \ref{ssec:firstmom}, as it will be almost trivial once our wormhole construction is presented.}.
-As we are interested in a more interesting and non-trivial correspondence between a 3D gravity theory and a BCFT ensemble, we do want to include these sub-threshold boundary operators, so we choose
+For the bulk-boundary OPE coefficients $D^{(a)}_{i\id}$, the situation is somewhat more intriguing.
+By considering the bootstrap of the BCFT partition function on the annulus, it was shown in \cite{Kusuki22} that setting $\overline{D^{(a)}_{i\id}}=0$ would disallow the discrete list of below-the-threshold boundary-condition-changing operators we specified as part of our ensemble.\footnote{Removing such operators produces a simpler but less non-trivial ensemble.
+We will comment on it further in Section~\ref{ssec:firstmom}.} As we are interested in a more interesting and non-trivial correspondence between a 3D gravity theory and a BCFT ensemble, we do want to include these sub-threshold boundary operators, so we choose

 More precisely, for non-identity $i$ and $I$, we specify the first and second moments to be